-(i) Risks associated with the changes in business environment

-Kuraray Group has a diversified business portfolio and our products are geared to global markets with a variety of uses and applications.
-Many of our products are originally specialty chemical materials less susceptible to the fluctuations in the commodity markets compared with those in other industries, but in recent years more and more of our products are geared to the growing business areas including electric and electronic materials, automotive and environmental applications, on which our overall business performance is increasingly dependent.
+(i) Risks associated with the changes in business environment and more of our products are geared to the growing business areas including electric and electronic materials, automotive and environmental applications, on which our overall business performance is increasingly dependent.
 In these areas, market environment can undergo drastic changes as a result of reverse in industry de facto standards for final products, shorter product cycles, and worldwide competition in product development.
 Therefore, we may also face drastic changes in market environment and competitive conditions for our products.